 Released versions problem reports

-- Next find out if there is a newer release
+- Next, find out if there is a newer release available.

-- The last thing to check is for changes made between
+- Finally, check for changes made between OpenBSD

 If nothing looks like it addresses your problem, then please become acquainted

 with sendbug(1) before submitting

 If your problem is with the -current source tree rather than

 - Test the problem at least twice, with source updated a few days apart.